-The third form, as the Creator took on a humanoid shape, which in typical humanocentrism was more powerful than the alien form.
+The third form, as the Creator took on a humanoid shape, which in typical lazy design was more powerful than the alien form.
 Okay, okay, the first form was about as threatening as a melty puppy, but why is it so hard to find a truly alien final boss?
-(Ed.
-Thankfully, the Marathon will be moving on to such a game right after this, but at the time of writing that wasn’t the plan!)
+(I prefer human forms to be stronger if you’re facing a familiar human character, but you’ve got a sentient slime man!
+Be creative!)
 The humanoid Creator launched powerful spells, but there is also very little to say about it even in hindsight.
 Kyle beat it, and went on to the final form without much additional thought.
 This next form was a vast, over mutated version of the Creator. who now had angel wings.
 Of course he had angel wings.
 The rest of the body was Lovecraftian-meets-Square Enix’s-overly-religeous-final-boss-art-style sort of thing, not unlike the World of Chaos from KH1 in a manner of speaking.
 In a scripted squence, this third form crushed the party under its bulk (who for some reason thought they would be swallowed, even though this form does nothing of the sort).
 Luckily, their loved ones revived them with their prayers. …Again.
 You know, the ending of FFIV.
 This product full of bosses from other games is a bastion of originality.
 At this point, the party was revived by the Crystals, who also broke the barrier of Darkness around the Creator, who had lost his mind to his mutation.

 And then Kyle and I lost.
 Were you really expecting any better at this point?
 Well you should have, because it was a much closer fight than any of our struggled with Bahamut or the Maenads, and was even better than our slow but inevitable sink into the pit against Zeromus in FFIV.
 So we were underlevelled or fucking not?
 The long and the short of it is that i still don’t know to this day.
 All I know is that I decided to get some grinding in, which was humiliating as a Maenad Meteor’d me to death right out the door, in the very first fight in the grind.
 By Marathon rules that meant I had to give yet another grind over to poor Kyle.
 After some productive grinding from Kyle, we went back and died on the Creator’s third form.
 Yeah, despite our grinding we didn’t even get as far as our first attempt.
 I don’t even know what to say.